Table of Contents

 What Is Vyvanse?

-Vyvanse is a prescription medication that contains the active ingredient lisdexamfetamine.
-[3] It is a CNS stimulant often used to treat ADHD.
-Vyvanse helps manage symptoms like inattention, impulsivity, and hyperactivity by increasing levels of brain chemicals like dopamine and norepinephrine.
+Vyvanse contains the active ingredient lisdexamfetamine and is a CNS stimulant used to treat ADHD.
+Vyvanse manages symptoms like inattention, impulsivity, and hyperactivity by increasing dopamine and norepinephrine levels.

-As a prodrug, Vyvanse doesn’t become active until the body metabolizes it.
-After taking Vyvanse, the liver converts lisdexamfetamine into dextroamphetamine, a substance that works in the brain to improve focus and reduce ADHD symptoms.
-This slower activation process helps create a smoother release of the medication throughout the day and lowers the potential for misuse.
+As a prodrug, Vyvanse becomes active only after metabolism.
+The liver converts lisdexamfetamine into dextroamphetamine, which works in the brain to improve focus and reduce ADHD symptoms.
+This slower activation creates a smoother release and lowers the potential for misuse.

 How Does It Feel to Take Vyvanse?